elastic/connectors/docs/CONNECTOR_PROTOCOL.md

 Data from remote sources are synced via [sync jobs](DEVELOPING.md#syncing), which means there can be data discrepancy between the remote source and Elasticsearch until the next sync job runs.

-There are some data sources with streaming option (E.g. [Change Streams](https://www.mongodb.com/docs/manual/changeStreams) for MongoDB, [Change notifications](https://learn.microsoft.com/en-us/graph/webhooks) for Sharepoint and OneDrive), which allows external systems to capture changes in real-time.
+There are some data sources with streaming option (E.g. [Change Streams](https://www.mongodb.com/docs/manual/changeStreams) for MongoDB, [Change notifications](https://learn.microsoft.com/en-us/graph/webhooks) for Sharepoint), which allows external systems to capture changes in real-time.
 This option has been evaluated, and will not in our roadmap in the near future.

 In order to maintain (near) real-time data availability, [implement incremental sync](DEVELOPING.md#how-an-incremental-sync-works) for the data source, with a frequency that matches your needs.